python/cpython/Doc/library/functions.rst

    Return an :term:`iterator` object.
 The first argument is interpreted very differently depending on the presence of the second argument.
-Without a second argument, *object* must be a collection object that supports the iteration protocol (the :meth:`__iter__` method), or it must support the sequence protocol (the :meth:`__getitem__` method with integer arguments starting at ``0``).
+Without a second argument, *object* must be a collection object which supports the iteration protocol (the :meth:`__iter__` method), or it must support the sequence protocol (the :meth:`__getitem__` method with integer arguments starting at ``0``).
 If it does not support either of those protocols,